 Hyperlipidemia occurs when there is an elevation of blood lipids (cholesterol) in dogs.
 This is actually quite a common phenomenon with dogs and could cause other health problems later on in life.

-The good news is that broccoli is able to lower cholesterol in both humans and dogs.
-It’s true, broccoli contains a high amount of soluble fiber, which will draw out the cholesterol from your dog’s body.
+The good news is that broccoli is likely able to lower cholesterol in dogs.
+In fact, Broccoli contains a lot of soluble fiber, which will draw out the cholesterol from your dog’s body.
 A few pieces of broccoli every now and then should combat the slow buildup of cholesterol over time.

 There are many other fruits and vegetables with high soluble fiber to battle high cholesterol in dogs.
 Just to name a few, there are apples, strawberries, pineapples, oranges, beans and several types of nuts.